-Though I was greeted by a towel Swan but I did find a cute little mermaid in another room while we were doing a property tour.
+Though I was greeted by a towel Swan, I did find a cute little mermaid in another room while we were doing a property tour.
 I think such sweet thoughtful gestures makes the stay all the more memorable.

 Cake Mixing Event at Grand Mercure Mysuru

-With Christmas lurking around the corner, cake mixing has been quite a trend off-late.
+With Christmas lurking around the corner, cake mixing has been quite a trend of late.
 For me, it was the first time I was attending an event like this and believe me I was pretty excited.

 If you are wondering what exactly is a cake mixing event?
-Let me quickly share a bit of history regarding this age old tradition.
+Let me quickly share a bit of history regarding this age-old tradition.
 It dates back to 17th century England, back then it was just a family event which later became a community event.
 It is mainly to spread happiness and goodwill among people from different walks of life.
-The cake mixing happens few months before Christmas where loads of dry fruit is mixed with liquor especially rum and is kept for a few months so that it matures and absorbs all the goodness and is ready for the traditional plum cakes served during Christmas.
+The cake mixing happens few months before Christmas.
+Loads of dry fruit is mixed with liquor especially rum and is kept for a few months so that it matures and absorbs all the goodness and is ready for the traditional plum cakes served during Christmas.

 The cake mixing event at Grand Mercure was scheduled at 11:00 AM.
 As we reached the restaurant where the event was planned, we saw close to 100 kg of dry fruits (raisins, figs, cashew, tutti frutti, dried cherries, dried plums etc) placed on a table along different types of liquor starting from whiskey, rum, brandy, gin, vodka etc.